leonardoLavagna/leonardoLavagna/README.md

      Code and Comments to recreate AES S-Boxes for encryption and decryption
      * GitHub Repository of the project: https://github.com/leonardoLavagna/Inside-Rijndael
+      * Interactive code .....

   2. **Classic Ciphers**

-     ...
+     🔐 Implementation of the Cesar's cipher, and the vigenere cipher in C
-     * GitHub Repository of the project
+     * GitHub Repository of the project https://github.com/leonardoLavagna/classic-ciphers

   3. **Random Password Generator**